Harriet Nāhiʻenaʻena: Death

 After nearly five weeks of intense grieving, the princess's body was brought in procession to Kawaiahaʻo Church for funeral services.
 The procession was led by traditional warriors and kāhuna laʻau lapaʻau (healers).
-On April 12, 1837 her body was brought aboard the ship Don Qixote (purchased and renamed Kai Keōpūolani by her brother), to the sacred resting place called Mokuʻula in Lāhainā, Maui to be buried next to her mother Keōpūolani.
+On April 12, 1837, her body was brought aboard the ship Don Qixote (purchased and renamed Kai Keōpūolani by her brother), to the resting place at the tomb on the premise of Halekamani in Lāhainā, Maui.
+She was interred next to her mother and Kaumualiʻi.
+Later their remains were transferred to a tomb on the island of Mokuʻula sometime in 1837 and eventually in 1884 to the cemetery of Waiola Church.

 Her death had a sobering effect on her brother, King Kamehameha III.